-Other modifications are available as custom parts to suit your product requirements.
-For information, please contact technical support (+1-888-206-9720 or email technicalcom/).
+Modifications are available as custom parts to suit your product requirements.
+For information, please contact technical support (+1-888-206-9720 or email techinfo@crystalfontz.com).
 We will provide you with a semi-custom part number and pricing.
 A minimum order quantity may apply.

 Please note that the CFA533-TMI-KL can be powered through this header.
 Please refer to 3.
 Connection through J RS232 Connector (Non-ATX) (Pg.
-23).
+24).